nottombrown/batch-sourcing-client/README.md

-Request Sourcing.io for scores for a set of emails, filter by rubyists
+Turns a set of emails into a set of github accounts.
+Filters by ruby/rails experts.

 Place `SOURCING_KEY` from [the accounts page](https://sourcing.io/profile) in `.env`